QalibH/currency-converter-and-quiz/README.md

-# currency-converter-and-quiz
+# currency converter, quiz and calculator
-currency converter and quiz
+currency converter, quiz and calculator